Prosecco: Prosecco Superiore DOCG

-There are two Prosecco Superiore DOCGs, divided by the River Piave, in the Treviso province of Veneto.
-Prosecco Conegliano Valdobbiadene Superiore DOCG is made on the hills between the towns of Conegliano, Valdobbiadene and Vittorio Veneto.
+There are two Prosecco Superiore DOCGs, divided by the River Piave, in the province of Treviso, Veneto.
+Prosecco Conegliano Valdobbiadene Superiore DOCG is made on the hills between the comuni (municipalities) of Conegliano, Valdobbiadene, and Vittorio Veneto.
 Producers from Valdobbiadene have recently tended to skip mention of Conegliano on their front label, calling their wine Valdobbiadene Prosecco Superiore.
-The second DOCG is the smaller Asolo Prosecco Superiore DOCG, produced on the hills near the town of Asolo.
+The second DOCG is the smaller Asolo Prosecco Superiore DOCG, produced on the hills near the comune of Asolo.
 Currently, in addition to the usual range of Prosecco styles, Asolo DOCG can also make an "Extra-Brut" (0-6 g/L), and Conegliano Valdobbiadene is expected to introduce this style soon.
 While the bulk of Prosecco DOC is grown on low-lying plains in an extended area covering 23,300 hectares, the DOCG Prosecco Superiore is grown exclusively on hillside vineyards in two far smaller growing areas, 6,860 hectares for Conegliano Valdobbiadene and 1,783 hectares for Asolo.
 The steepness of the hills means that everything, from pruning to picking, is principally done by hand.
 The manual aspect, especially for the harvest, further increases quality.